Lyrics On Several Occasions

-If you care about the classic movie musicals from the 1930s and 40s, you have to read Lyrics on Several Occasions.
+If you care about the classic movie musicals from the 1930s and 40s, you’ll want to read Lyrics on Several Occasions.

 High Point: Gershwin’s backgrounds for his lyrics include technical notes, anecdotes and even gossip.